SFDO-Tooling/CumulusCI/docs/env_var_reference.rst

 ``CUMULUSCI_DISABLE_REFRESH``

-    If present, will instruct CumulusCI to not refresh oAuth tokens for orgs.
+    If present, will instruct CumulusCI to not refresh OAuth tokens for orgs.